DamienPrice/projects/autorunner_grapher/README.md

 1. ensure that main_output_dir has the data you want to plot

-2. run 1st cell in 2d_plotter.ipynb and complete prompts.
+2. run 1st cell in grapher.ipynb and complete prompts.
 This creates the lists of what you want to pull from main_output_dir.

-3. run 2nd cell in 2d_plotter.ipynb.
+3. run 2nd cell in grapher.ipynb.
 This does the plotting.

 #### Notes
 Both 1st and 2nd cells can be combined into one cell and run together (can also put into .py if desired).
 It is split for convenience if you want to make adjustments to x and y ranges for each coef plot.
 If so simply make changes in y_ranges_list and x_ranges_list.